28 September, 2009

 First, remember that your child's learning style isn't necessarily a liability.
 If his strengths do not lie with the physical or auditory, he's not necessarily doomed to have problems in school.
 Learning styles aren't set in stone, and your child will shift from one style to another as he gets older and develops other skills.
 "Learning is complex," says Barbara Given, director of the Adolescent Learning Research Center at the Krasnow Institute for Advanced Study at George Mason University in Fairfax, Virginia.
 "Finding out your child's learning style is just the tip of the iceberg.
 What matters more is what you do with this knowledge."

-visual stimulation if he's a visual learner, Given says you should pay attention to the other learning styles, too.
+While it's important to provide your child with visual stimulation if he's a visual learner, Given says you should pay attention to the other learning styles, too.
 "It's crucial that parents work with multiple senses as well, so the child can become well rounded and use various strategies to grasp new information," she says.
 Provide your child with opportunities to participate in hands-on activities to stimulate physical learning, and encourage him listen to music to strengthen his auditory skills.

+You can also show him how to compensate for his lack of strength where listening and physical skills are required.
 He may not absorb much of what the teacher is saying, for example, if it's circle time and the teacher isn't using anything visual to help explain a topic.
 If this happens often, tell him to sit close to the teacher so he can watch her face as she speaks.
 As much as possible, accompany verbal directions with visual cues — for example, pointing where you want him to go while saying, "Turn left, then right."

-what matters most is that you nurture and support your child's learning, no matter what his style.
+In the end, what matters most is that you nurture and support your child's learning, no matter what his style.
 Follow his lead and focus not on how great he's becoming at certain subjects but how great he is in general.
 "Good parenting counts most," says Given.
 "It's essential for learning and discovery.

 Syahmi Mukhriz...the visual learner..?agaknya la kut..